telerik/kendo-react-layout/README.md

 This repository contains the source code and documentation of the Kendo UI Layout components for React.

-The Layout package includes the Tabstrip and PanelBar components.
+The Layout package includes the Kendo UI Tabstrip and PanelBar components for React.

 For more information on upcoming Layout package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-layout/blob/master/docs/roadmap.md).